The Drama Department

 Key Stage 3

-Drama lessons are taught once a fortnight and each scheme of work focuses on preparing students for the new GCSE Drama components; Devising Drama, Texts in Practice and Understanding Drama.
-Students study a wide range of topics such as; Physical Theatre, Greek Theatre, Theatre in Education and Grimm Tales.
-The drama lessons provide students with the opportunity to build and develop their own creative and collaborative skills through the rehearsal and performance process.
-Students also learn how to give and receive constructive feedback and apply it to improve their own work.
-Students are assessed formally at the end of each unit through either a practical performance or a written evaluation about the drama work created.
-Homework projects are set every term, and link closely to the drama lessons to further enhance the students’ appreciation of the drama and theatre work studied.
+Drama lessons are taught once a fortnight and each scheme of work focuses on teaching pupils transferable skills needed in order to thrive and develop into a well-rounded scholar.
+Pupils study a wide range of topics such as; Physical Theatre, Greek Theatre, Theatre in Education and Naturalistic Theatre.
+These provide pupils with the opportunity to build and develop their own creative and collaborative skills through the rehearsal and performance process.
+Pupils learn how to work professionally by giving and receiving constructive feedback then applying it to improve their own work.
+They are formally assessed at the end of each unit through both a practical performance and a written evaluation about the drama work created.
+Homework is set every lesson, and varies from learning lines to analysing performance work.

 Key Stage 4

-The Department teaches GCSE Drama via the AQA Examination board.
-Students learn about drama through practical experience, seeing theatre and making theatre for themselves.
-Students are introduced to a wide range of theatrical styles and contexts as they explore plays practically and create performances.
-Students will gain many invaluable skills, both theatrical and transferable, that will enhance their overall creative and collaborative capabilities.
-The written examination allows students to demonstrate their imagination in interpreting the set text and apply independent thinking skills as they evaluate a live theatre production.
+During Key stage 4, pupils take GCSE Drama via the AQA Examination board.
+Pupils learn about drama through practical experience, seeing theatre and making theatre for themselves.
+Pupils are introduced to a wide range of theatrical styles and contexts as they explore plays practically and create performances.
+Pupils will gain many invaluable skills, both theatrical and transferable, that will enhance their overall creative and collaborative capabilities.
+The written examination allows pupils to demonstrate their imagination in interpreting the set text and apply independent thinking skills as they evaluate a live theatre production.

 GCSE Drama Course Overview